xchwarze/frieren/assets/ASSETS_CREDITS.md

 ## Contact

-If you hold the rights to any of the assets listed and have questions or concerns regarding their use, please contact [Your Contact] at [Your Email].
+If you hold the rights to any of the assets listed and have questions or concerns regarding their use, please contact DSR! at xchwarze@gmail.com

----

-This document will be updated as external assets used in the project are added or modified.